 Assay Technology, Inc. owns and operates two industrial hygiene laboratories.
 One laboratory is in Boardman, OH and the other is in the corporate office in Livermore, CA. The laboratories maintain separate accreditations from AIHA-LAP, LLC, but utilize the same LIMS system and quality assurance program.
-Customer service, A/R, shipping, etc. is primarily done in the California office.
+Manufacturing, customer service, accounting, shipping, etc. are primarily done in the California office.
 The laboratory in Boardman focuses almost exclusively on performing analyses.
-The resources listed below are primarily for customers of Assay badges with analysis or other analyses (metals, wet chemistry, etc.).
+The resources listed below are primarily for customers sending in samples for analysis at one of our labs.
 Resources for customers of the badges only (other IH labs or customers with another lab they like to use due to location, established contracts, etc.) are located in the “Air Samplers” section of the menu above.

 Privacy and Confidentiality